 Prepare for the Outcome you want

-Knowing what you want is key to being able to accurately assess fit.
-Interviews are one hour and we can all be on our best behaviour in one hour.
+Knowing what you want is key to being able to assess fit accurately.
+Interviews are for one hour, and we can all be on our best behaviour in one hour.

 I’m not saying you had rose coloured glasses on during the interview, but some people are very good at showing you what they want you to see.
 And humans being human, we do have a natural tendency towards bias, and often we don’t consider if someone fits our values till way after they prove they don’t.

 The bad news is, you are stuck with this guy till you can (expensively) manage him out.
-The good news is, there are very simple ways you can make sure that never happens again.
+The good news is, there are straightforward ways you can make sure that never happens again.

 Steps to Hiring Well

-- Develop a really clear Job Description that will inform the kind of advertising you do.
+- Develop an unambiguous Job Description that will inform the kind of advertising you do.

 - Make sure you are crystal clear on the accountabilities and relationships the role is responsible for.